Bismuth subcitrate/metronidazole/tetracycline (By mouth)

 - Birth control pills

-- Do not have milk or dairy products while you are taking this medicine.
+- Do not have milk or dairy products while you are using this medicine.

 Warnings While Using This Medicine: